Soil Health Interpretive Centre

 The experiment at the Soil Health Interpretive Center (SHIC) contrasts two crop-based farming systems: a “simple” system with a corn-soybean-soybean rotation, and a “diverse” system with a corn-soybean-wheat rotation that also incorporates cover crops.
 Previous research has shown that including wheat and cover crops in the rotation can improve crop yields, but the full extent of ecosystem services provided is not known.

-SHIC has 18 weighing lysimeters: 9 have a Guelph Loam soil excavated from the Elora Research Station, and the other 9 have a Lisbon Loamy Sand soil native to a site near Cambridge, Ontario.
+SHIC has 18 weighing lysimeters: 9 have a Guelph Loam soil excavated from the Ontario Crops Research Station – Elora, and the other 9 have a Lisbon Loamy Sand soil native to a site near Cambridge, Ontario.
 With two soil types, researchers can compare how management practices may affect different Ontario soils.
 Additionally, 6 of the lysimeters are warmed during the winter with a heat lamp to simulate how global warming will affect crop farming and its effect on the environment.

 The Results